intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/phi-3/README.md

 conda activate llm

 pip install --pre --upgrade ipex-llm[all] # install the latest ipex-llm nightly build with 'all' option
-# transformers>=4.37.0 is required for phi-3 with IPEX-LLM optimizations

 pip install transformers==4.37.0
 ```